dicecoin-project/dicecoin/doc/README_windows.txt

 -----
 Unpack the files into a directory and run dicecoin-qt.exe.

-DiceCOIN-Qt is the original DiceCOIN client and it builds the backbone of the network.
+Dicecoin-Qt is the original Dicecoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of DiceCOIN transactions;
+However, it downloads and stores the entire history of Dicecoin transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.